-- The first assessment (except as noted below) will be taken during the first week of the course during the established first day of lecture, orientation, skills lab, or clinical orientation. - The second and third assessments if necessary will be taken in the TLC. - However, if after three attempts the student is unable to pass the assessment, the student will fail the course. - Students must review the exam prior to taking the next exam. - Assessments may be taken more than once in a week. - Medication administration competency assessment must be passed before the first day of clinical in the second week. - One medication administration competency assessment will be taken per semester.
+- For N124, N234, N240 students, the first assessment (except as noted below) will be taken during the first week of the course during the established first day of lecture, orientation, skills lab, or clinical orientation. - The second and third assessments, if necessary, will be taken prior to the start of the first clinical day (excluding orientation). - However, if after three attempts the student is unable to pass the assessment, the student will fail the course. - Students must review the exam prior to taking the next exam. - Assessments may be taken more than once in a week. - One dosage and calculation assessment will be taken per semester beginning in second semester.